Hacienda Lealtad: Coffee growing

 There's been a resurgence in coffee growing in Puerto Rico, despite the lack of manpower and other challenges facing coffee farm landowners.
 Hacienda Lealtad in Lares has a coffee shop called Café Bistro Hacienda Lealtad.
 Café Lareño Coffee Shop is nearby and other such chic coffee shops have opened up along the mountainous hilltops of Lares and other municipalities in Puerto Rico.
 Lares has been the Puerto Rican municipality with the largest emigration to the mainland United States, since being hit by a severe economic recession.

 In media and popular culture

-The dress worn by Keysi Vargas, Puerto Rican contestant in the 2015 Miss World Beauty pageant, represented Hacienda Lealtad coffee.
+The dress worn by Keysi Vargas, Puerto Rican contestant in the 2015 Miss World Beauty pageant, represented the Hacienda Lealtad Coffee brand.

 In 2015, a made-for-television movie, La Cenicienta Boricua (Puerto Rican Cinderella) was filmed at Hacienda Lealtad and released on Telemundo.